UWSocialComputing/NetWorked/README.md

 - Contact Management: Intentionally add professional contacts.
 - AI-Prompt Generator: Use ChatGPT to create conversation starters.
 - Task Management: Keep track of networking tasks and goals.
-- Notification System: Get reminded of important follow-ups.
+- (Coming Soon!)
+Notification System: Get reminded of important follow-ups.

 ## Installation
 To set up your development environment and start using the Networking Assistant App, follow these steps: